Sustainable Drainage Systems (SuDS)

 There is therefore an expectation that robust and sustainable arrangements for the maintenance of sustainable drainage systems will form part of new major development proposals.
 Applicants will need to submit sufficient information, both in respect to the design of systems and their future maintenance to enable the Lead Flood Authority and therefore the Local Planning Authority to discharge its duties.

-The following checklists should be completed by the applicant and submitted as part of the relevant planning application in order to demonstrate that the necessary information has been supplied to assess the suitability of the proposed sustainable drainage system, in line with Paragraphs 103 and 109 of the National Planning Policy Framework (NPPF).
+Essex County Council's website has information on how to design sustainable drainage systems and appropriate checklists should be completed by the applicant and submitted as part of the relevant planning application in order to demonstrate that the necessary information has been supplied to assess the suitability of the proposed sustainable drainage system, in line with Paragraphs 103 and 109 of the National Planning Policy Framework (NPPF).
 Failure to provide any of the information requested may result in the Lead Local Flood Authority (LLFA) making recommendation for refusal of the planning application on grounds of insufficient information.

 NOTE: The following applications are not considered to have a significant impact on surface water drainage Therefore the Lead Local Flood Authority will not be providing bespoke comments unless the site sits within a Critical Drainage Area (CDA), as defined in the Surface Water Management Plans (SWMPs).